|

 eventually became headmaster on John Wesley's recommendation.
 George Whitefield

 preached the inaugural sermon when it opened in 1768.
+In America, two important preachers during the first

 years of the Second Awakening (1800-1808) were Deborah Peirce of Paris, N.Y. and